China News

 Taiwan disbanded the military court system after the death of a young corporal in 2013.

-Hung Chung-chiu died of heatstroke on July 4, 2013 just three days before the end of his compulsory year-long military service.
+Hung Chung-chiu died of heatstroke, apparently after being forced to exercise excessively as punishment for taking a smartphone onto his base -- just three days before the end of his compulsory year-long military service.

 The changes proposed by Lai would apply to crimes committed by serving members of the military during peacetime.